• Skip to primary navigation

 Note: If there are multiple printers, this option needs to enabled separately for each available printer on your computer.

-2. View Print History on your Computer
+Step 2.
+View Print History on Windows Computer

-Open Print Queue Option in Windows
+Open Print Queue On Windows Computer

 3. View Long Term Print History in Event Viewer